 All of the above are available for iOS and Android.

-It’s also important to consider features offered that are not directly related to invoicing — those that go above and beyond what an average invoice program offers.
-Some programs, like HoneyBook, offer an all-in-one business platform that allows freelancers, contract workers, and other independent business people to run many of their business processes from one program.
-Combining these tasks and shifting from multiple platforms to run your business can save time and mental space, allowing you to focus more on your clients and your passion.
+It’s also important to consider features offered that are not directly related to invoicing—those that go above and beyond what an average invoice program offers.
+Some programs, like HoneyBook, offer an all-in-one business platform that allows freelancers, contract workers, and other independent business owners to run their business from one program.
+Combining these tasks and shifting from multiple platforms to run your business can save time and mental space, allowing you to focus more on your clients.

-To decide what a good all-in-one invoice software program might look like for you, start by making a list of each of the business tasks you carry out on a day to day basis.
-This might includes things like:
+To decide what a good all-in-one invoice software program might look like for you, start by mapping your business tasks you carry out on a day-to-day basis.
+These might include things like:

 - Writing proposals and quotes